 - The beneficiary doesn't generally have to include the earnings from a QTP as income.

-- Distributions aren't taxable when used to pay qualified higher education expenses (including tuition at an elementary or secondary public, private, or religious school).
+- Distributions aren't taxable when used to pay for qualified higher education expenses (including tuition at an elementary or secondary public, private, or religious school).
 However, if the amount of a distribution is greater than the beneficiary's qualified higher education expenses (including tuition at an elementary or secondary public, private, or religious school), a portion of the earnings is taxable.

 You'll receive a Form 1099-Q (PDF) from each of the programs from which you received a QTP distribution.
 The amount of your gross distribution (box 1) shown on each form will be divided between your earnings (box 2) and your basis, or return of investment (box 3).
 Form 1099-Q should be made available to you by January 31, 2019.